-In some situations, the anaemia is severe and an iron infusion (given via IV) or a blood transfusion might be recommended.
+In some situations, the anemia is severe and an iron infusion (given via IV) or a blood transfusion might be recommended.
 This is rare for otherwise healthy pregnant women who consume adequate iron.
 It’s more common in women experiencing hyperemesis gravidarum (extreme pregnancy sickness), those with nutrient absorption problems (such as Crohn’s disease), or those with blood disorders.

-“Iron supplements are particularly important for pregnant women who have anaemia.
+“Iron supplements are particularly important for pregnant women who have anemia.
 In women who have normal iron levels, taking iron supplements as a precautionary measure probably doesn’t have any health benefits.
 They can get enough iron in their diet”.

 Excess iron consumption isn’t beneficial and can have side effects.
 Even those who need iron supplements sometimes experience side effects.